 Solar panels are manufactured so that they can last anywhere from 25 to 30 years.
 While this is a long time, they do require maintenance.
 Solar panels require that debris is removed by rinsing the panels.
 Also, panels can become damaged in severe weather.

 However, the benefits of solar energy far outweigh their maintenance requirements.
-A solar energy system is capable of paying for itself in as little as seven years, leaving the remaining 20 years, give or take a few years, and abundant two decades of minimal energy expenses.
+A solar energy system can pay for itself in as little as seven years, leaving the remaining 20 years, give or take a few years, and abundant two decades of minimal energy expenses.

 A geothermal system uses underground pipes to tap into the earth’s natural heat.
-Water runs through the pipes and becomes heated as it travels underground bringing warm water to a heat pump.
-The heat is then removed from the pump where it can warm and be distributed throughout a building.
+Water runs through the pipes and becomes heated as it travels underground, bringing warm water to a heat pump.
+The heat is then removed from the pump, warm, and distributed throughout a building.

 Setting up a renewable energy power source requires a somewhat large upfront investment, but it is quickly diminished once the need for fossil fuels has been removed.
 This provides the hospital with funds they can use elsewhere, including investing in better technology and giving back to the community through reduced costs and university grants.

 A major benefit of hospitals switching to renewable energy is the improvement of the environment.
-With renewable energy sources, hospitals will leave a lower carbon footprint and no longer contribute to the depletion of natural resources.
+With renewable energy sources, hospitals will leave a lower carbon footprint and no longer contribute to depleting natural resources.

 Why Renewable Energy Could Be a Problem

 For many companies who have made the switch to renewable energy, an issue often faced is the inability to produce enough energy.
-Getting enough energy for such a large infrastructure may not be as feasible as utilizing the greater and more expedient power of fossil fuels.
+Getting enough energy for such a large infrastructure may not be as feasible as utilizing the greater and more expedient fossil fuel power.

 Another factor to consider is the weather.
 If there is a stream of cloudy days, power from a solar panel system will be greatly impacted.
 If the hospital is utilizing wind energy, then a lack of wind also presents a problem.
 Hospitals require massive amounts of energy to operate efficiently.
 To ensure they could retain power through a week of stormy weather would require the largest solar battery storage—a likely uneconomical option.

 Another factor to consider is the initial cost which can be quite substantial for a building the size of a hospital.
-While hospitals come in different sizes, this would seem a daunting, if not impossible task for the largest of hospitals.
+While hospitals come in different sizes, this would seem a daunting, if not impossible, task for the largest hospitals.

 What if Hospitals Combined Sources

-If one of the only drawbacks to switching to 100 percent renewable energy is a hindrance from the weather, the solution would be to power the hospital utilizing more than one power source.
+If one of the only drawbacks to switching to 100 percent renewable energy is hindering the weather, the solution would be to power the hospital utilizing more than one power source.
 A hospital could use solar, wind, geothermal, and hydroelectric to power its large structures.

 In combination with a geothermal system, a hospital could use wind and solar power for lighting and electricity, leaving devices that would normally utilize natural gas connected to the geothermal system.
 A geothermal system is also capable of providing cool air.
 It actually works in the reverse of how it provides for heat.
 The earth below the frost line is a consistent temperature of 55 degrees Fahrenheit year-round.
 The geothermal system intakes the warm air from the structure and then replaces it with the cool air from deep below the earth.
 The warm air is essentially absorbed as it travels underground.

 So, not only does the geothermal system take care of hot water and heating needs, but it also cools during the summer.
-This takes a lot of power requirements of the solar or wind power system the building also utilizes, thus reducing the need for battery storage.
+This takes a lot of the power requirements of the solar or wind power system the building also utilizes, thus reducing battery storage.

-While many people are concerned about the coal used to power a geothermal system, which would create some carbon footprint, the geothermal system could be powered by solar panels, making it a completely clean and renewable energy source.
+While many people are concerned about the coal used to power a geothermal system, which would create some carbon footprint, the geothermal system could be powered by solar panels, making it an immaculate and renewable energy source.
 Geothermal and rooftop solar are actually well-suited to work together.